patrickoleary/vue-components-project/README.md

-# AdvancedColorPicker.vue - A Vue 3 Component
+# AdvancedTransferFunctionEditor.vue - A Vue 3 Component

-The `AdvancedColorPicker.vue` is a sophisticated Vue 3 component designed for interactive creation and manipulation of 1D transfer functions and colormaps.
+The `AdvancedTransferFunctionEditor.vue` is a sophisticated Vue 3 component designed for interactive creation and manipulation of 1D transfer functions and colormaps.
 It provides a rich user interface for defining how data values map to colors and opacities, commonly used in scientific visualization and data analysis applications.

 ## Project Goals